pingcap/docs-cn/develop/dev-guide-optimize-sql-best-practices.md

 See [Index Best Practices](/develop/dev-guide-index-best-practice.md).

-### `ADD INDEX` best practices
+### Add index best practices

-TiDB supports the online `ADD INDEX` operation and does not block data reads and writes in the table.
-You can adjust the speed of `ADD INDEX` by modifying the following system variables:
+TiDB supports the online index add operation.
+You can use [ADD INDEX](/sql-statements/sql-statement-add-index.md) or [CREATE INDEX](/sql-statements/sql-statement-create-index.md) statement to add an index.
+It does not block data reads and writes in the table.
+You can adjust the concurrency and the batch size during the `re-organize` phase of the index add operation by modifying the following system variables:

 * [`tidb_ddl_reorg_worker_cnt`](/system-variables.md#tidb_ddl_reorg_worker_cnt)
 * [`tidb_ddl_reorg_batch_size`](/system-variables.md#tidb_ddl_reorg_batch_size)

-To reduce the impact on the online application, the default speed of `ADD INDEX` is slow.
-When the target column of `ADD INDEX` only involves read load or is not directly related to online workload, you can appropriately increase the value of the above variables to speed up the `ADD INDEX` operation:
+To reduce the impact on the online application, the default speed of add index operation is slow.
+When the target column of add index operation only involves read load or is not directly related to online workload, you can appropriately increase the value of the above variables to speed up the add index operation:

 {{< copyable "sql" >}}